Welcome to the Clerking Matters campaign page!

 - We are pleased that DfE are also engaging with more clerks and attended our clerks’ conference 2020 to speak directly to clerks and find out what barriers they are facing in their roles.

-- In light of the evolution of the role, particularly in relation to MATs and the increase in the number of ‘Head of Governance’ and ‘Governance Managers’, NGA will carry out some work on the MAT Governance Professional role.
+- In light of the evolution of the role, particularly in relation to MATs and the increase in the number of ‘Head of Governance’ and ‘Governance Managers’, NGA created a model role description for governance professional and academy committee clerk.

 If you have any questions or comments about NGA’s Clerking Matters campaign, please email [email protected]